 About

 The text has been created from the transcription by Dean K Worcester completed in 1948.
 It consists of approximately 420, 000 words.
 The original of this transcript is held by Yale University Library in their manuscript and archive collections .
 In addition, a photocopy is held by the East Sussex Record Office at The Keep (ref: AMS 6532/1-5).
-The Worcester text is a much fuller version than that edited by David Vaisey and initially published in 1984.[1]
-However, the transcript is not a full and accurate version.
+The Worcester text is a fuller version than that edited by David Vaisey and initially published in 1984.1 However, this transcript is not a full and accurate version of the original diary.
 After the entry for August 13 1755 Worcester notes:

 Hereafter omissions will be indicated by dots (… ).
-Money, food and Biblical texts, if not the subject of explanatory comments, will be omitted as too repetitive and bulky.
+Money, food and Biblical texts, if not the subject of explanatory comments, will be omitted as too repetitive and bulky.2

 He also adopts a number of editing conventions, such as expanding contractions of common words.
 As far as I am able, the text follows the Worcester transcription.
-The additions inlcude the italicization of the title of a publication rather than the underling used by Worcester.
+The additions include the italicization of the title of a publication rather than the underling used by Worcester.
+Words not included in the Worcester transcription appear in square brackets.
+I am also beginning the process of adding explanatory footnotes.

 The copyright of the text in this blog belongs to Louise Falcini and is made available under a CC-BY-NC 4.0 license.
 (Attribution-NonCommercial 4.0 International license)